peteroupc/peteroupc.github.io/bernapprox.md

 >
 >     1. $f(\lambda)$ may be known so completely that any property of $f$ that is needed can be computed (for example, $f(\lambda)$ is given in a symbolic form such as $\sin(\lambda)/3$ or $\exp(-\lambda/4)$).
 Or...
 >     2. $f$ may be given as a "black box", but it's possible to find the exact value of $f(\lambda)$ for any $\lambda$ (or at least any rational $\lambda$) in $f$'s domain.
 Or...
->     3. Only the values of $f$ at equally spaced points may be known.
+>     3. Only the values of $f$ at a finite number of points (such as equally spaced points) may be known.
 >
 >     In the last two cases, additional assumptions on $f$ may have to be made in practice, such as upper bounds on $f$'s first or second derivative, or whether $f$ has a continuous $r$-th derivative for every $r$ (see "Definitions").
-If $f$ does not meet those assumptions, the polynomial that approximates $f$ will not necessarily achieve the desired accuracy.
+If $f$ does not meet those assumptions, the polynomial that approximates $f$ will not necessarily achieve the desired accuracy.[^55]

 <a id=Contents></a>